Well-Posedness of the Linear Regularized 13-Moment Equations Using Tensor-Valued Korn Inequalities: Introduction

-From a high level, the system \cref{eq_balance1,eq_balance2,eq_closures,bcs_3d} is the result of multiple modeling and approximation steps.
-Starting from kinetic theory in the \(6\)-dimensional phase space, a Galerkin approximation into a lower-dimensional subspace leads to a set of nonlinearly coupled and time-dependent moment equations~\cite{abdelmalikMomentClosureApproximations2016}.
-Using a Hermite basis~\cite{gradKineticTheoryRarefied1949} leads to such a model hierarchy (including, e.g., the R13, R26, and G45 models~\cite{ranaHtheoremBoundaryConditions2021,struchtrupRegularizationGrads132003,guHighorderMomentApproach2009}) that allows for a systematic model improvement while still recovering the well-established models by Navier--Stokes and Fourier in the limit \(\operatorname{Kn} \to 0\)~\cite{torrilhonModelingNonequilibriumGas2016,bungerStructuredDerivationMoment2023}.
+At a high level, the system \cref{eq_balance1,eq_balance2,eq_closures,bcs_3d} results from multiple modeling and approximation steps.
+Starting from kinetic theory in the \(6\)-dimensional phase space, a Galerkin approximation to a lower-dimensional subspace yields a set of nonlinearly coupled, time-dependent moment equations~\cite{abdelmalikMomentClosureApproximations2016}.
+Using a Hermite basis~\cite{gradKineticTheoryRarefied1949} leads to such a model hierarchy (including, e.g., the R13, R26, and G45 models~\cite{ranaHtheoremBoundaryConditions2021,struchtrupRegularizationGrads132003,guHighorderMomentApproach2009}) that allows for systematic model improvement while still recovering the well-established Navier--Stokes and Fourier models in the limit \(\operatorname{Kn} \to 0\)~\cite{torrilhonModelingNonequilibriumGas2016,bungerStructuredDerivationMoment2023}.
 However, with an increased number of moments, the number of solution variables \textendash\ and at the same time \textendash\ the tensorial rank increases, and thus the complexity of the equations.
 Nevertheless, especially in the moderate Knudsen number regime, moment models have been shown to be an essential tool for simulating \textit{rarefaction effects}, i.e., phenomena that cannot be captured by the classical Navier--Stokes--Fourier equations~\cite{torrilhonModelingNonequilibriumGas2016}.